Activities in Liesjärvi National Park

 - Learn in Nature: Korteniemi Heritage Farm organises thematic tours for school groups showcasing traditional handicrafts and agriculture and the secrets of old-growth forest.

 - Cycling: There is a national cycling route that runs through the park along Kyynäränharju ridge.
-There is also a nice cycle path from Häme Centre to Korteniemi Heritage Farm that runs along Kukkoharjuntie road and Kanteluksentie road to Kyynäränharju ridge and finally Korteniementie road.
-Bicycles can be hired from the nature centre.
+There is also a nice cycle path from ex Häme Centre to Korteniemi Heritage Farm that runs along Kukkoharjuntie road and Kanteluksentie road to Kyynäränharju ridge and finally Korteniementie road.
 Cycling is allowed only on the roads marked for this purpose.

 - Horse Riding: There are no restrictions on horse riding in the park.

 - Guided Group Tours: Korteniemi Heritage Farm organises thematic tours for groups for a fee.
-Group tours can be booked in advance: Metsähallitus Customer Service, hame(at)metsa.fi, tel. int. +358 206 39 4630.
+Group tours can be booked in advance: Metsähallitus Customer Service, sisasuomi(at)metsa.fi, tfn.
+0206 39 5270.

 - Swimming: There is no official beach, but Kopinlahti bay at the southern end of Kyynäränharju ridge is a good place for swimming.
-There is an excellent beach in Korteniemi just outside the park, which is also suitable for children.
+There is an excellent place for swimming in Korteniemi just outside the park, which is also suitable for children.
+However, none of these swimming spots are official.